 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-The maximum before-tax contribution limit for participants under age 50 was \$18,000 for 2017 and 2016.
+The maximum before-tax contribution limit for participants under age 50 was \$18,500 and \$18,000 for 2018 and 2017, respectively.
 However, a participant's contributions may be further increased or reduced based on the rules and regulations of the Internal Revenue Code (IRC).
 All eligible employees who are projected to attain age 50 before the end of the year will be eligible to make pre-tax catch-up contributions in accordance with certain regulations.